Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 What are Good Manufacturing Practices?

 GMP standards are meant to ensure that all products are made with a process that consistently meets certain quality standards.
-Adhering to GMP means establishing documented, repeatable processes that will always provide the same result — safe, high quality products.
+Adhering to GMP — which the Food and Drug Administration (FDA) governs in the U.S. and the World Health Organization governs elsewhere — means establishing documented, repeatable processes that will always provide the same result: safe, high-quality products.
 GMP compliance is vital to the overall success of any company that desires to sell consumer products, including cosmetics, food, and eventually, cannabis.

 The 5 Ps of Cannabis GMP

-GMP standards are a set of guidelines that allow manufacturers to arrive at their own unique GMP compliant process, rather than a set of strict rules that must be followed.
+GMPs in cannabis allow manufacturers to arrive at their unique GMP-compliant process instead of following a strict set of rules.
 These guidelines include five main components, commonly referred to as the “Five Ps” of cannabis GMP.
 Cannabis cultivators and manufacturers can work toward GMP compliance by focusing on each of these factors.

 Cannabis GMP and what it means for cultivators